 No two wedding breakfasts are the same, your wedding breakfast should be unique to you and reflect you as a couple in your tastes, likes and dislikes.
 Normally the meal consists of a starter, main and dessert course and finished with the speeches and a glass of champagne for the toasts.
 But this format is by no means set in stone and you should always feel free to incorporate what works for you on your special day, a great wedding caterer like Devon Catering can really help bring your ideas to life and keep all your guests well fed throughout your day.

-Key Wedding Breakfast Trends for 2019 Weddings:
+Key Wedding Breakfast Trends:

 1. Starters served on shared platters are becoming increasingly popular, it’s a great way for guests to get to know each other whilst sharing some amazing food, all served on our hand-crafted solid oak platters.

-2. Seasonal and Local are becoming key watchwords for modern brides most counties have great produce they are famous for and a specialist wedding caterer will look to source their ingredients from local suppliers giving that truly local feel to your wedding.
+2. Seasonal and Local are becoming key watchwords for modern couples, most counties have great produce they are famous for and a specialist wedding caterer will look to source their ingredients from local suppliers giving that truly local feel to your wedding.

 3. Serving tapas style food without the Spanish influence is an up and coming trend many couples are embracing for a delicious and interesting way to serve the main meal.